Stoichiometrical/Survey_Data_Analysis/README.md

-# Chi-Squared Testing for Hypotheses README
+# Chi-Squared Testing for Hypotheses

 This README provides an overview of the Chi-squared testing conducted in relation to three hypotheses.
 Each hypothesis focuses on different aspects of consumer behavior and perceptions in Kenya.
 We will explain the components of Chi-squared testing and the results for each hypothesis.